Yandex Cloud

 • Email trigger that invokes a Serverless Containers container

-• Email trigger sending messages to WebSocket connections
+• Email trigger that sends messages to WebSocket connections

 Was the article helpful?